 Don’t Lead a Double Life Online

-The problem is when we lead a very showy or pretentious “social” life on the Internet.
+Problems arise when we lead a very showy or pretentious “social” life on social media.
 We might show ourselves as Jesus’s followers, authentic Christians, full of life and profound prayer, but in real life, there are only scraps of that faith.

 We party every weekend and do things that contradict our faith.
 Sometimes, we believe.
 Other times, we abandon.
 We say yes and later we deny it.
 Nowadays, we are public individuals, especially Christians (who are frequently put under a microscope).

 If on social media you’re seen as a pious person who is committed to God, and in everyday life you’re seen drunk and “living life” as if there was no tomorrow… something is not right.
-Sooner or later living a double life will end up driving more than one person away from faith… Being Jesus’ witness means being authentic, always living only one life, the Christian life as an authentic and true follower of Christ.
+Sooner or later living a double life will end up driving more than one person away from faith.
+Being Jesus’ witness means being authentic, always living only one life, the Christian life as an authentic and true follower of Christ.

 “Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.
 Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you.
 And over all these virtues put on love, which binds them all together in perfect unity.
 Let the peace of Christ rule in your hearts, since as members of one body you were called to peace.
 And be thankful.”
 (Colossians 3, 12-15).